Non-Floquet oscillations of a parametrically driven rigid planar pendulum

+Original paper licensed under CC BY 4.0 (http://creativecommons.org/licenses/by/4.0/).
 This is an AI-generated explanation of the paper below.
-It is not written or endorsed by the authors.
+It is not written by the authors.
 For technical accuracy, refer to the original paper.
 Read full disclaimer

 The Mystery of the "Rebellious" Pendulum

-Imagine you are playing with a child on a swing.
-To keep them going, you have to time your pushes perfectly.
-If you push at the right rhythm, the swing goes higher and higher.
-This is what scientists call "parametric driving"—you aren't pulling the swing; you are changing the rhythm of the system to add energy.
+Imagine you are watching a child playing on a swing.
+The child maintains the swing by repeatedly standing and sitting on the swinging rope.
+If the child does it at the right rhythm, the swing goes higher and higher.
+This is what scientists call "parametric driving" — the child is changing the rhythm of the system to add energy.

 For decades, physicists have used a mathematical rulebook called "Floquet Theory" to predict exactly how a pendulum will behave.
 According to this rulebook, if you push a pendulum at a certain rhythm, it should either: